ShrimpFather7/Koster-Deep-Learning-Ecology/chapter3/README.md

     - Do both of the above :)

 ## **Output**
-- `my_depth_ranges.csv` – Depth ranges of investigated taxa from data formatted as [Koster Historical Biodiversity Assessment](https://doi.org/10.15468/rzhmef "GBIF – Koster Historical Biodiversity Assessment").
+- `my_depth_ranges.csv` – Depth ranges of investigated taxa from data formatted like [Koster Historical Biodiversity Assessment](https://doi.org/10.15468/rzhmef "GBIF – Koster Historical Biodiversity Assessment"), i.e. from chapter 2 output `test_gbif.csv`.

 - `gbif_depth_ranges.csv` – Depth ranges of investigated taxa from a GBIF occurrence download.
 - `intersected_temps.csv` – GBIF occurrences intersected with temperature values from Bio-ORACLE.
-- `filtered_temps.csv` – Filtered occurrences intersected with temperature (equivalent to `chp_3_publication_temp_occurrences.csv`)
+- `filtered_temps.csv` – Filtered occurrences intersected with temperature.
-- `central_ranges.csv` – Central 68% of temperature values and median temperatures assigned to all investigated taxa (from `filtered_temps.csv`).
+- `central_ranges.csv` – Central 68% of temperature values and median temperatures assigned to all investigated taxa.

 ## **Contact**
 Questions, bugs, and suggestions can be submitted via email to christian.nilsson7@outlook.com.